caleblstone/Web-Acknowledgement/README.md

-# project-2
+# Web Acknowledgement

-The starting point for some browser extension experiments
+A browser extension that performs a land acknowledgement based on where a website is stored physically.